redaawet/DPC/README.md

 ### 4.2.3 Offline Transfer Engine
 The offline transfer engine, implemented within the mobile app, manages:

-- Device discovery via BLE.
+- Device discovery via BLE and encrypted session establishment (available in custom native builds).
-- Encrypted session establishment.
 - Exchange of signed note payloads.
 - Transfer-chain signature validation.
 - Hop-limit and expiry verification.

 Transfers are recorded as cryptographic signatures on a note's transfer chain, enforcing a transitive transfer model similar to BitChat.
 Each hop is validated against the immutable `issuedTo` origin recorded in the note payload, so tampering with intermediate owners causes verification to fail.
+When running the Expo project inside Expo Go the Bluetooth native module is unavailable, so the wallet focuses on preparing and validating JSON payloads that can be exchanged out-of-band (for example via QR code, messaging apps, or the built-in copy/paste flow used during demonstrations).

 ## 4.3 Digital Note Structure
 Each note is represented as a JSON payload: